Covera Covera

 Not using senior specialist insurance programs — Prescott's demographics have created competitive senior-focused products

-Dropping comprehensive — Prescott sees snow, ice, and monsoon events that warrant year-round weather coverage
+Dropping comprehensive — Prescott sees snow, ice, and monsoon events year-round

 How to Lower Your Car Insurance Cost in Prescott